What You Need to Know About Flying Your Drone in Cold, Winter Weather | Battery Care and Best Practices for Flying in the Cold

 Because the cold weather will shorten your battery life, make sure to avoid flying for very long.

 A good rule of thumb is that the colder it is, the shorter your flight should be.
-Alan was able to fly for 10 minutes in 20° weather, but we’ve had some other pilots tell us they only risk 30-60 seconds at a time when they fly in 20° weather (in addition to initial hovering).
+For example, we’ve been able to fly for 10 minutes in 20° weather, but we’ve had some other pilots tell us they only risk 30-60 seconds at a time when they fly in 20° weather (in addition to initial hovering).

 We recommend buying gloves made just for flying in the winter, which will allow you to keep your hands warm but also maintain enough sensitivity for flying.